MusongKwon/JagCoach/README.md

 pip install opencv-python dlib numpy mediapipe deepface tf-keras
 ```

 You will also need to install CMake on your device.
-You can download that here https://cmake.org/download/
+You can download that here: https://cmake.org/download/

 If you are on Windows you will also need the Visual Studio C++ build tool (2019 or later) on your device.
 You can install that here: https://visualstudio.microsoft.com/visual-cpp-build-tools/